its-me-debk007/gradle-version-catalog-migrator/README.md

 ## Contributing 🤝

 Join us in shaping the future of this project – your contributions are invaluable!

-Feel free to open a issue or submit a pull request for any bugs/improvements.
+- **Fork the repository** and create a new branch for your feature or bug fix
+- Make your changes and ensure that the code follows the project's coding standards
+- Write tests to cover your changes and ensure that existing tests pass
+- Submit a **pull request**, explaining the changes and the problem it addresses
+- A project maintainer will review your pull request, and upon approval, it will be merged into the main branch

 ## License 📜

 Distributed under the MIT License.
 See `LICENSE` file for more information.

-#### 🌟 <u>If you find value in this project, please consider starring it!
-Your support keeps it thriving</u> 🚀
+### 🌟 If you find value in this project, please consider starring it!
+Your support keeps it thriving 🚀